 Flash storage is perhaps the most complicated of all since it’s essentially a catch-all term for various types of media.
 Whether you’re looking at a microSD card or a USB flash drive, they all use flash storage to help expand the capabilities of your devices.

 So, setting aside the differences between drives on the market let’s look at the largest of all three one by one.
 We’ll be using Amazon as our go-to source for pricing and availability.
 While these might not be the largest drives in existence, you can actually buy these drives for your own personal use at home.
 After all, what good is a drive that isn’t even available to most consumers?
 Let’s dive in.

 Hard Disk Drives

 There are a number of 4TB SSDs on Amazon, but you can’t go wrong with Samsung’s 860 EVO drive.
-It’s a traditional SATA drive built for desktop PCs, and though its MRSP is $899, it’s currently on sale for just $579.
+It’s a traditional SATA drive built for desktop PCs and currently will run you around $600.
 Samsung’s solid-state drives are recommended by nearly every expert in the field, thanks to their reliability and fantastic speeds.